BTS: Bifold Teacher-Student in Semi-Supervised Learning for Indoor Two-Room Presence Detection Under Time-Varying CSI

 Various approaches have been proposed for indoor human detection based on CSI.
 The fine-grained fingerprinting method in \cite{CSI1} compares real-time streaming CSI data with an offline radio map in a database.
-Learning-based methods, such as support vector machines (SVM) classification \cite{CSI2} and autoencoder (AE) approaches \cite{Deep_Learning1}, have also been employed to improve detection performance based on CSI data.
-Alternatively, some approaches focus on capturing the temporal correlation of sequential CSI data by applying recurrent neural networks (RNNs) \cite{tk_rnn} such as long short-term memory (LSTM) \cite{Deep_Learning3, tk_lstm} and GRU \cite{Deep_Learning4, Deep_Learning5}.
-Other related architectures combines AE, CNN, and LSTM for device-free human activity recognition, such as autoencoder long-term recurrent convolutional network (AE-LRCN) in DeepSence \cite{Deep_Learning6}.
-Additionally, some methods attempt to overcome the lack of CSI data using generative adversarial nets (GANs) during training \cite{Deep_Learning7}.
+Learning-based methods, such as support vector machines (SVM) classification \cite{CSI2} and autoencoder (AE) approaches \cite{Deep_Learning1, new_attention}, have also been employed to improve detection performance based on CSI data.
+Alternatively, some approaches focus on capturing the temporal correlation of sequential CSI data by applying recurrent neural networks (RNNs) \cite{tk_rnn, new_chu} such as long short-term memory (LSTM) \cite{Deep_Learning3, tk_lstm} and GRU \cite{Deep_Learning4, Deep_Learning5}.
+Other related architectures combine AE, CNN, and LSTM for device-free human activity recognition, such as autoencoder long-term recurrent convolutional network (AE-LRCN) in DeepSence \cite{Deep_Learning6}.
+More advanced architecture of WiSMLF adopts module fusion and scoring on attention is proposed in \cite{add7}.
+Additionally, some methods attempt to overcome the lack of CSI data using generative adversarial networks (GANs) during training \cite{Deep_Learning7}.
 However, CSI is susceptible to time-varying effects induced by environmental changes \cite{time_varying}.
 When severe time-varying effects occur, the CSI pattern can be completely different from the original one, which requires model retraining in order to adapt to the new data distribution.
 Unfortunately, most of the aforementioned approaches for indoor human detection are supervised learning (SL) methods, which require time-consuming and laborious labeling of new data when encountering time-varying effects.